 Network Rail is delivering the project, on behalf of the London Legacy Development Corporation, which will see the new subway replacing the existing footbridge and opening up new pedestrian and cycle links from Wallis Road through to White Post Lane.
 The subway, currently being built on land next to the station, will be driven into position in spring 2017.

-The station is due to be complete in January 2018.
+The station is due to be completed in January 2018.

 The plans are a revision of an intention submitted in 2014 which would have seen the new entrance in the same location as the current site — but this was modified to take advantage of plans to clear light-industrial properties to the north of the station and replace it with housing.